 The greatest assets you can take on your trip are a spirit of willingness and flexibility.
 This will enable you to bless your team by doing whatever is needed and by going with the flow of the moment.

-With the proper preparation, an Interational Trip can be one of the most formative and transformative experiences as you continue to grow as a leader.
+With the proper preparation, an Interational Trip can be one of the most formative and transformative experiences as you continue to grow in your faith.
 Your trip will allow you to exercise some of the gifts and skills God has blessed you with.
 You will get to be God's hands and feet in a very tangible way.
 It's important to remember you are going to serve.
-Your Trip Leader will work with your in-country host to identify objectives for your time in the country.
+Your Trip Leader will work with the in-country Host to identify objectives for your time in the country.
 Remember, your job will be to remain flexible and ready to serve.

 You will be traveling to a nation of people that need to hear the Gospel.
 And God is going to use you in a mighty way.
 But there is another nation you will travel to … the nation of sport!

 Sport is a unique connector that is not defined by language, geography or religion.
 Think about the times you’ve played a pick-up game with people you didn’t know.
 Whether at the gym, an open field or a sandlot, they might have been complete strangers, with a love for the sport as the only commonality between you.
-The moment you kicked the ball, or picked up the ball and tossed it to someone, you started to build a relationship – with no thought to that person’s background, experience, or religious persuasion.
+The moment you kicked the ball or picked up the ball and tossed it to someone, you started to build a relationship – with no thought to that person’s background, experience, or religious persuasion.
 This sport relationship allows trust to build and eventually lives to be impacted for eternity.
-Sport has truly become the international language.